+Opto APO3

-Opto APO3 Applied Optics 3- 4.0 credits
+Applied Optics 3

 This course presents the application of geometrical optics to the properties of ophthalmic lenses.
 Topics include: lens shapes, base curve, lens thickness, prismatic effects of lenses, lens design, frame materials and their nomenclature among others.
 Lensometry skills, eyewear design and dispensing techniques are part of the laboratory.